KevinKelley/blendish-rs/README.md

 by duangle (link below).
 I started by wrapping the static lib, but found I wanted to 'oxidize' it in the process.

 Work in progress.
-I have some example code running, but not complete.
-Resources aren't loaded yet, for instance, but that will be soon.
+Blendish port is done, and demo runs, there might be some glitches.
+Needs some refactoring to be more appropriate for Rust.

 Blendish